kubeshop/testkube/docs/docs/5-cli-reference/testkube_completion.md

-## kubectl-testkube completion
+## testkube completion

 Generate the autocompletion script for the specified shell

 ### Synopsis

-Generate the autocompletion script for kubectl-testkube for the specified shell.
+Generate the autocompletion script for testkube for the specified shell.
 See each sub-command's help for details on how to use the generated script.